“Self-education is, I firmly believe, the only kind of education there is.”

 Due to the extreme prioritization of measurable outcomes in my education system, I came to treat the whole thing as a sort of game.
 Luckily, my learning style (students learn in many different ways), school system, stable home life, and other factors put me in a position to excel at this game.
 Countless students are not so fortunate and fall through the cracks.

 I did what I needed to do for my top marks, but beyond that, I didn’t try to learn or think about much of anything.
 I fancied myself an intelligent person (the system had always told me I was, after all), yet I naively bought into the idea that I was “winning” if I managed to “succeed” with minimal real effort and interest.
 I viewed education as little more than an elaborate obstacle course situated between myself and my shiny career.
-Increasingly, that’s all “education” amounts to: career preparation, societal success boot camp.
+Since the mid-19th century and the massive growth of cities post-Industrial Revolution, that’s largely what “education” has amounted to: career preparation, societal success boot camp.